jrodewig/wanderahead.github.io/_posts/2025-04-02-new-bern-one-of-north-carolinas-best-small-towns.md

 excerpt: One of the state's oldest cities, New Bern is ideal for anyone looking for history, nature, and great food.
 ---

-One of the oldest cities in North Carolina and the state’s first capital, New Bern is an ideal destination for anyone seeking a blend of history, nature, and great food in a unique setting.
-It’s conveniently located just two hours from Raleigh and the coastal town of Wilmington, making it an easy stop on any road trip through the region.
+One of the oldest cities in North Carolina and the state's first capital, New Bern is an ideal destination for anyone seeking a blend of history, nature, and great food in a unique setting.
+It's conveniently located just two hours from Raleigh and the coastal town of Wilmington, making it an easy stop on any road trip through the region.